AVOID COMPUTER MONITOR EYESTRAIN

 • Reset the monitor screen resolution, the Internet browser text size, and the zoom and font default in the operating system and in software applications so that text is easy to read.
 Start with a screen resolution of 800x600 for older CRT monitors and 1024x768 or higher for LCD (flat screen) monitors.
 Set the monitor refresh rate at or above 75 hertz (Hz) on older CRT models.
 Refresh rate is irrelevant for LCD monitors and is factory set, usually 60 Hz.

 • Blink often (put a sticky note on your monitor!).
 The average blink rate is 22 times per minute.
-The rate goes down to seven per minute when looking at a monitor – which causes the eye lens to dry out.
+The rate goes down to seven per minute when looking at a monitor, which can cause the eye surface to dry out.
 If you can’t get into the habit of blinking more often, use an eye moistener (saline solution).

 • Relax your eye muscles.
 Put the palm of your hands over your eyes for a minute or so, once every half hour.
 This warms the muscles around the eyes, relaxing them.